THE 1912 PRESIDENTIAL ELECTION

 National Review outraged that Obama called Holocaust ‘senseless violence’; he was essentially quoting Ronald Reagan.

-The 2012 Chester A. Arthur Presidential Dollar was finally released after lengthy delay.
+The 2012 Chester A. Arthur Presidential Dollar was finally released after a lengthy delay.
 It was the first Presidential coin not minted for circulation and struck only in very limited quantities for collectors only.
 Still hate that; the next three are out now, Cleveland 1, B. Harrison, and Cleveland 2.
 More on Chester A. Arthur.

 William Howard Taft